 the other Party has consented in writing to the use or disclosure;

-the information is obtained from a third party, whom First Gas believes, in good faith, to be under no obligation of confidentiality;
+the information is obtained from a third party, whom First Gas or the relevant Shipper (as applicable) believes, in good faith, to be under no obligation of confidentiality;

-disclosure is to First Gas’ auditors; or
+disclosure is to the auditors of First Gas or the relevant Shipper (as applicable); or

-isclosure is required pursuant to the resolution of any dispute under this Code.
+disclosure is required pursuant to the resolution of any dispute under this Code.

 Information on OATIS

 First Gas will provide each Shipper and Interconnected Party with the required permissions they need to access OATIS for any purpose relating to this Code.
 Every party who accesses OATIS shall agree to the terms and conditions of access to and use of OATIS, as set out on OATIS.